nallanrugby/project_cookie_cutter/README.md

 # cookie cutter project script
-Nicholas Allan, octorber 27, 2015
+Nicholas Allan & Isaac Menninga, october 27, 2015

-THIS project is a script which when run creates a directory structure for computational projects. the script will make the following subdirectories data, resulsts, bin and manuscript
+THIS project is a script which when run creates a directory structure for computational projects. the script will make the following subdirectories data, results, bin and manuscript

 DEPENDENCIES
 1.git shell